chienleow/chienleow.github.io/_posts/2020-09-16-keeping_rails_project_on_the_rails.markdown

 Visualizing your project doesn't have to be perfect, it serves as a solid foundation for your planning process.
 Here is an example of [my wireframing](http://www.figma.com/file/Y8ipeGQ2tlpVH18uTiDHT2/Rails-Wireframe?node-id=77%3A432) on Figma, a backbone of how my app would look like without much styling.

 > A quote that I kept in mind while working through Rails project:<br>
-> "1. make it work, 2. make it fast, 3. then make it pretty!"
+> "1.
+Make it work, 2.
+Make it fast, 3.
+Then, make it pretty!"